-Prior to March 2017, we operated in three primary business segments, Hughes, EchoStar Technologies and ESS.
-On January 31, 2017, EchoStar Corporation and certain of its subsidiaries entered into a Share Exchange Agreement (the "Share Exchange Agreement") with DISH Network Corporation ("DISH") and certain of its subsidiaries.
-Pursuant to the Share Exchange Agreement, on February 28, 2017, among other things, EchoStar Corporation and certain of its subsidiaries received all of the shares of the Hughes Retail Preferred Tracking Stock issued by EchoStar Corporation (the "EchoStar Tracking Stock") and the Hughes Retail Preferred Tracking Stock issued by Hughes Satellite Systems Corporation ("HSS") (the "HSS Tracking Stock", together with the EchoStar Tracking Stock, the "Tracking Stock") in exchange for 100% of the equity interests of certain EchoStar subsidiaries that held substantially all of our EchoStar Technologies businesses and certain other assets (collectively, the "Share Exchange").
+On January 31, 2017, EchoStar and certain of its and our subsidiaries, entered into a Share Exchange Agreement (the "Share Exchange Agreement") with DISH Network Corporation ("DISH") and certain of its subsidiaries.
+Pursuant to the Share Exchange Agreement, on February 28, 2017, among other things, EchoStar and certain of its and our subsidiaries received all of the shares of the Hughes Retail Preferred Tracking Stock issued by EchoStar Corporation (the "EchoStar Tracking Stock") and the Hughes Retail Preferred Tracking Stock issued by us (the "HSS Tracking Stock", together with the EchoStar Tracking Stock, the "Tracking Stock") in exchange for 100% of the equity interests of certain EchoStar subsidiaries that held substantially all of EchoStar's EchoStar Technologies businesses and certain other assets (collectively, the "Share Exchange").
 Following consummation of the Share Exchange, EchoStar no longer operates the EchoStar Technologies business segment and the EchoStar Tracking Stock and HSS Tracking Stock were retired and are no longer outstanding and all agreements, arrangements and policy statements with respect to such tracking stock terminated and are of no further effect.
-As a result of the Share Exchange, the condensed consolidated financial statements of the EchoStar Technologies businesses have been presented as discontinued operations and, as such, have been excluded from continuing operations and segment results for all periods presented.
-See Note 3 in the notes to condensed consolidated financial statements in Item 1 of this report for further discussion of our discontinued operations.